mommermi/2017Spring_Astroinformatics/readme.rst

 the images and display the 2MASS catalog excerpt for this field (``Analysis/Catalogs/Infrared/2MASS Point Sources``).
 As you can see, the catalog positions match the locations of the stars in the image very well.
+One advantage of SCAMP is that it derives image distortion terms (e.g., as a result of the optical design) at the same time, making it very powerful and accurate.

 Image Co-Addition
 -----------------

-Image Co-addition, or stacking, is used to improve the signal-to-noise ratio of sources in the image.
+Image Co-addition, or stacking, is used to reduce the noise improve the signal-to-noise ratio of sources in the image.
 In an ideal world, combining 30 ten-second integrations has the same depth as a 300-second integration.
 Images are combined using average or median operations by matching pixels that correspond to the same position in the sky.

 Once our images are registered, co-adding them is really simple using `SWARP`_.
-It uses an interface similar to Source Extractor and SCAMP, meaning that all settings are done in a configuration file.
+The advantage of SWARP compared to simple shift-and-rotate image matching is that it accounts for image distortions found by SCAMP.
+SWARP uses an interface similar to Source Extractor and SCAMP, meaning that all settings are done in a configuration file.
 We create a configuration file with